borea17/efficient_rl/README.md

 size="4">max</font></sub> divides state-action pairs into *known* (state-action pairs which have been visited often enough to build an accurate transition/reward function) and *unknown*.
-Whenever a state is *known*, the algorithm uses the empiriical transition and reward function for planning.
+Whenever a state is *known*, the algorithm uses the empirical transition and reward function for planning.
 In case a state is *unknown*,  R<sub><font size="4">max</font></sub> assumes a transition to a fictious state from which maximum reward can be obtained consistently (hence the name) and it uses